Date of Degree

 Copyright 2010 Michelle Joy Crouch

 Crouch, Michelle Joy.
-"Training singers to be literate musicians: the integration of musical, linguistic, and technical skills in the private voice studio." dissertation, University of Iowa, 2010.
+"Training singers to be literate musicians: the integration of musical, linguistic, and technical skills in the private voice studio."
+DMA (Doctor of Musical Arts) thesis, University of Iowa, 2010.